 So then in 2011 she won the Richard Tucker award, and in 2012 the Beverly Sills award.
 Last fall she alternated with Anna Netrebko in Anna Bolena.
 Believe it or not, she's done some other stuff.
 You can see how a person would be curious.

 This is the kind of voice anyone is looking for.
-It's a prettier sound than Sondra's voice, and it's heavy enough to soar easily over the orchestra and chorus.
+It's a pretty sound, and it's heavy enough to soar easily over the orchestra and chorus.
 What does anyone want?
 Coloratura with weight.
 If you've got it, flaunt it.
 And to top it off she appears to be easy to get along with and does whatever she's told.
 This is the magic combination.
 Richard Tucker only goes to singers who bring weight to the table.
 Oh.
 Sorry.
 That means her voice has weight.
 She is best described as a spinto, I think.
 She makes it all look easy.

 I would like to hear her in an opera I actually liked.
 Ernani is very annoying.
 Two of the cast, Ferruccio Furlanetto and Marcello Giordani, were in this the last time I saw it.
 The cast added Dmitri Hvorostovsky as Don Carlo.
 He sticks to his smooth lyricism, and it works very well.